clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 Margarita by default is open to everyone.
 To secure the site using basic http authentication make the following changes.

+First, lets create a basic authentication user with the following.

 {% highlight bash %}
 htpasswd -c /usr/local/asus/users admin
 # The following is output.enter a secure password!